Nishi-Tetsu bus hijacking: Incident

 At around midday on 3 May 2000, the perpetrator (who was unnamed in reports due to his age), posted a cryptic threat in a 2channel thread under the name "Neomugicha" (ネオむぎ茶; lit.
 'Neo-Barley Tea') from his home in Saga.
 He then boarded a short-distance travel bus managed by Nishi-Nippon Railroad, which departed at 12:56.
 Besides the perpetrator and the driver, the 40-seat bus contained 20 passengers and was en route to Fukuoka city, around two hours away.

 At 13:35, the perpetrator hijacked the bus while at the interchange of Dazaifu on the Kyushu Expressway.
 After threatening the bus driver and putting a chef's knife to the man's throat, the perpetrator turned to the passengers and reportedly exclaimed "You are not going to Tenjin.
 You are going to hell."
 He ordered the curtains to be drawn and passengers to sit in the back.
 The hijacking was not reported until 2:47 p.m., when a 40-year-old woman, who was released to use the restroom in Moji-ku, used a highway phone to call Japan Highway Public Corporation.

 Police engaged in a vehicle pursuit with the bus.
 A news helicopter provided a live broadcast of the chase on the San'yō Expressway.
-At 15:35, a 29-year-old woman jumped out of the bus when it passed Ogōri.
+At 15:35, 29-year-old Mikiko Matsuno jumped out of the bus when it passed Ogōri.
 According to her, the perpetrator had stabbed at least two women shortly before.
 The hijacker called police using a mobile phone at 16:09, telling them about the female hostages.
-At 16:20, after passing into Chūgoku region, a 52-year-old man jumped off in Yamaguchi Prefecture.
+At 16:20, after passing into Chūgoku region, 52-year-old Masayuki Kishikawa, jumped off in Yamaguchi Prefecture.
 Both escaped hostages sustained light injuries from the fall.